audalogy/soul-money-copilot/PRD.md

 ---

 ## 1. Overview
-The Soul-Money Regulator is an AI-driven behavioral application that unifies financial behavior, biometric signals, and emotional patterns.
+The Soul-Money CoPilot is an AI-driven behavioral application that unifies financial behavior, biometric signals, and emotional patterns.
 The system identifies correlations, predicts dysregulation, and provides personalized interventions to support emotional and financial stability.

 ---